craigerrington/rfan/readme.md

  - *1560 RPM*: `raw 0x30 0x30 0x02 0xff 0x09`
  - _Note: The RPM may differ from model to model_

-Disable / Return to automatic fan control: `raw 0x30 0x30 0x01 0x01
+Disable/return to automatic fan control: `raw 0x30 0x30 0x01 0x01

 List all output from IPMI: `sdr elist all`